Single-use plastic is what it says:

 Zero-waste challenges like Zero Waste Life, Apps like MyLittlePlasticFootprint.org, and Social Media groups like PlasticWasteInOceans or PlasticFreeSupport are an informative and fun way to get people involved and motivated.

-You can investigate further with this interactive worksheet all about plastics, pollution and solutions, available to download here.
+You can investigate the issue of plastic pollution further with this interactive worksheet all about plastics, pollution and solutions, available to download here.